 Which Nasal Cones do not Work

-It’s difficult to point out exactly which styles of nose cones are more effective than others, however in my experience, the ribbed rubber cones just don’t do the trick.
-In most designs, the “baskets” have numerous slots to allow for airflow, whereas the rubber cones only have one way in and out for oxygen.
+It’s difficult to point out exactly which styles of nose cones are more effective than others, however, in my experience, the ribbed rubber cones just don’t do the trick.
+In most designs, the “baskets” have numerous slots to allow for airflow, whereas the rubber cones only have one way in and out of oxygen.
 They also feel more like a nose plug when inserted into the nostril, and do not have an attached bar that prevents the cones from going in too far.
 I would say that style is the least effective.

 Nasal Dilators and their Safety

 Some may ask if nasal cones or nasal dilators are safe.
 Although it seems odd to stick a small plastic device in your nose, the dilators are not large enough to actually be ingested.
-Most designs come with a connecting bridge that attaches both cones together so they can not be lodged too far into the nose, where they may cause damage.
+Most designs come with a connecting bridge that attaches both cones together so they cannot be lodged too far into the nose, where they may cause damage.
 In general, if you are following the manufacturer’s instructions on how to use the cones, in most cases you will feel relief and they will be safe to use.

 Most nasal dilators should be used up to 10 times per pair, even after cleaning them before and after use.
 If you overuse the dilators, bacteria may form on the cones and cause an infection.
 If you use them as instructed, and the correct number of times per pair, you should not experience any problems.